University of Nevada-Las Vegas logo

 Does University of Nevada-Las Vegas have college sports?

-Yes β€” University of Nevada-Las Vegas competes at the NCAA D1 level in the Mountain West Conference.
+Yes — University of Nevada-Las Vegas competes at the NCAA D1 level in the Mountain West.
 As a Division I program, they compete at the highest level of college athletics, which often includes scholarships and nationally broadcast games.

 Is University of Nevada-Las Vegas the right fit for me?

-Data sourced from IPEDS/NCES 2024.
+Tuition: College Scorecard (2024-25).
+Fees, room & board, and other data: IPEDS/NCES 2024.
 Always verify with University of Nevada-Las Vegas directly for the most current information.

 Quick Facts